Similarity Preserving Representation Learning for Time Series Clustering: Similarity Preserving Representation Learning for Time Series Clustering

+where $P_{\Omega}: \R^{n\times n} \to \R^{n\times n}$ is a projection operator on $\Omega$.
 The objective function \eqref{eqn:fact} does not have a regularization term since it already bounds the Frobenius norm of $\X$.
-Despite its relatively simple formulation, solving problem \eqref{eqn:fact} is non-trivial since its objective function is highly non-convex and the problem is NP-hard.
+Despite its relatively simple formulation, solving problem \eqref{eqn:fact} is non-trivial since its objective function is non-convex.
 To address this issue, we propose a very efficient optimization algorithm that solves problem \eqref{eqn:fact} based on exact cyclic coordinate descent (CD).
-Although~\cite{ge2016matrix} shows that the symmetric matrix factorization problem can be solved via (stochastic) gradient descent algorithm as well, our proposed coordinate descent algorithm has the following two advantages: (i) for each iteration, our CD algorithm directly updates each coordinate to the optimum.
-Thus, we do not need to decide any optimization parameter; and (ii) by directly updating coordinates to the optimums using the most up-to-date information, our CD algorithm is highly efficient and converges at a very fast rate.
+Our proposed coordinate descent algorithm has the following two advantages: (i) for each iteration, our CD algorithm directly updates each coordinate to the optimum.
+Thus, we do not need to select any hyper-parameter such as the learning rate; and (ii) by directly updating coordinates to the optimums using the most up-to-date information, our CD algorithm is efficient and converges at a very fast rate.

-At each iteration of the exact cyclic CD method, all variables but one are fixed, and that variable is updated to its optimal value.
-One of the main strengths of our algorithm is its capacity to update variables in an extremely efficient way.
-Besides, the proposed algorithm takes the advantage of sparse observed entries in $\tilde \A$ to further reduce the computational cost.
+At each iteration of the exact cyclic CD method, all variables but one are fixed, and that variable is directly updated to its optimal value.
 To be precise, our algorithm consists of two loops that iterate over all the entries of $\X$ to update their values.
 The outer loop of the algorithm traverses through each column of $\X$ by assuming all the other columns known and fixed.
 At the $i$-th iteration, it optimizes the $i$-th column $\X_{1:n,i}$ by minimizing the following subproblem